-A prolific writer of her own brand of sometimes gothic suspense, Asa Nonami is most notable for strong women characters in a mystery genre frequently predominated by men.
+A prolific writer of her own brand of sometimes gothic suspense, Asa Nonami is known for her strong women characters in a mystery genre frequently predominated by men.
 Nonami was born in 1960 in Tokyo and attended Waseda University to study sociology before dropping out and getting a job at an advertising agency.
-In 1988 she made her fiction writing debut with Happy Breakfast and won the Japan Mystery Suspense Award.
-In 1996, Nonami won the 115th Naoki Prize for The Hunter.
-Among her other notable works are The June 19th Bride, Paradise Thirty, Dramatic Children, and Muderer of the Blooming Season.
-Vertical will publish her Body in late 2012.
+In 1988 she made her fiction debut with Happy Breakfast and won the Japan Mystery Suspense Award.
+Her other awards include the 115th Naoki Prize for The Hunter, which was adapted into a film, and the Chuokoron Prize for Literature in 2012.
+Her other works include The June 19th Bride, Paradise Thirty, Dramatic Children, Murderer of the Blooming Season, and Body.